TheJacksonLaboratory/BRCA-LRseq-pipeline/README.md

 # BRCA-LRseq-pipeline
-Pipeline to analyze long-read isoforms and ORF products sequenced using the PacBio Single-Molecule platform in breast cancer

 This is the repository of the paper **A comprehensive long-read isoform analysis platform and sequencing resource for breast cancer**, published in [*Science Advances (2022)*](https://www.science.org/doi/10.1126/sciadv.abg6711).

+The repository contains the pipeline used to analyze RNA isoforms and ORF products sequenced from breast cancer samples using PacBio long-read sequencing.

 ## Bulk download of long-read isoforms